mideind/GreynirEngine/README.rst

 Overview
 ********

+Greynir is a Python 3.x package for
+**working with Icelandic natural language text**.
-Greynir is a Python 3.x package for **working with Icelandic text**, including parsing it into **sentence trees**, finding **lemmas**, inflecting **noun phrases**, assigning **part-of-speech tags** and much more.
+Greynir can parse text into **sentence trees**, find **lemmas**, inflect **noun phrases**, assign **part-of-speech tags** and much more.

 Greynir's sentence trees can *inter alia* be used to extract information from text, for instance about people, titles, entities, facts, actions and opinions.

 Full documentation for Greynir is `available here <https://greynir.is/doc/>`_.